-A. W. Brown Leadership Academy employees are expected to be reliable and punctual in reporting for work each scheduled workday.
-If an employee will be late to work or is unable to work as scheduled, the employee is required to notify their supervisor before 6:00 am.
+A. W. Brown Leadership Academy employees are expected to be reliable and punctual in reporting to work each scheduled workday.
+If an employee is late to work or is unable to work as scheduled, the employee is required to notify their supervisor before 6:00 am.